wdawson/okta.github.io/_source/_posts/2017-10-31-add-authentication-to-play-framework-with-oidc.md

 ## Integrate pac4j into Play Java Seed

-If you’d like to follow along, below are the steps I used to integrate pac4j into my project and authenticate against Okta.
+If you'd like to follow along, below are the steps I used to integrate pac4j into my project and authenticate against Okta.
 Thanks to [Jérôme LELEU](https://www.linkedin.com/in/jleleu/) for creating pac4j and writing a nice [play-pac4j-java-demo](https://github.com/pac4j/play-pac4j-java-demo) project.
 The code in this project was a goldmine of information.

 **NOTE:** I used IntelliJ IDEA to write the code in this example and found its SBT/Play support to be excellent.
-I didn’t even need to install any plugins because I already had the Scala plugin installed.
+I didn't even need to install any plugins because I already had the Scala plugin installed.
 Play has a [plethora of documentation](https://www.playframework.com/documentation/2.6.x/IDE) for Eclipse, IDEA, NetBeans, and Emacs.

 Add pac4j dependencies to `build.sbt`: